mysticrenji/home-assistant-on-kubernetes/README.md

 ## Install Cloudflare Daemon for Secure Public Access

-The below will create a deployment with running cloudflare daemon to connect to connect to cloudflare platform, allowing access to the your internally hosted pods
+The below will create a deployment with running cloudflare daemon to connect t to cloudflare platform, allowing access to the your internally hosted pods

 ```
 kubectl create -f ./cloudflare-daemon/deployment.yaml